thomaspinckney3/cs4501/Project3.md

 way the HTML front-end communicates with the rest of your app is through the expereince service level.
-In turn, the only way your experience service level interacts with the database is through the low-level API.
+In turn, the only way your experience service level interacts with the database is through the entity API.
 This is directly analagous to the data abstraction and modularity that you learn about applying in an individual program, but here it is applied to a system of programs.